Il Silenzio (song): Origin

 "Il Silenzio" is a memorial piece commissioned by the Dutch and first played in 1965 on the 20th anniversary of the liberation of the Netherlands.

+Charts

 Uses

 The song is the official club anthem of the Slovak football club FC Spartak Trnava.
 It is played before every home match.

 Part of the song is also used in all the Italian barracks, to signal the end of the day.
 It has the same use in the Hellenic Army.

 The song is also very often played at funerals in Poland, Slovenia and Croatia.